asu-cis-capstone/dalek/README.md

 **NOTE: This document is subject to change periodically as new information becomes available.**

 ##Elevator Pitch
-Dalek is a tool that improves restaurant hospitality organization, communication, and planning through a mobile application.
+Dalek is a tool that improves restaurant hospitality organization, communication, and planning through a webpage.

 ##Getting Started
 **System Requirements [In Development]**
+* Visual Studio Community 2013
+* Microsoft Azure

 **How to Install [for Developers]**